Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Broadcasting**: A rule that allows operations between arrays of different sizes by automatically adjusting dimensions.
 - **Centroid**: The central point of a cluster.
 - **Categorical Cross-Entropy**: A loss function used for multi-class classification.
-- **CartPole**: Classic RL environment where you try to balance a pole on a moving cart.
+- **CartPole**: Classic RL environment where you try to balance a pole on a mo ving cart.
 - **Cost Function**: It would calculate how wrong the model's answer is.
+In linear regression, the cost function (often MSE) measures the error between predictions and actual values.
 - **Checkerboard Artifacts**: Distortions due to uneven overlapping of convolutional filters.
 - **Churn Prediction**: The process of predicting whether a customer will abandon a service or subscription.
 - **Classes**: The possible outcomes or output categories predicted by the model.